 The resort’s gaming activities have resumed with slot machines operating 24 hours a day, and table games operating daily from 14h00 to 02h00 under strict guidelines.
 These restrictions include a limited number of players per tables game and alternate slot machines being disabled to ensure adherence to social distancing requirements.

 As per government legislation, hotels and dining establishments will reopen on 05 June 2020.
 For guests wishing to stay over, the luxurious Peermont Walmont hotel will be operational, with limited services, and the rooms will be disinfected on a regular basis.
 The Beef Baron Grill and Rib Room will resume normal trade, serving plated meals to a limited number of guests.
 Those in need of some rejuvenation and pampering can visit the Camelot Spa where a range of spa treatments and therapies guaranteed to de-stress, re-energise and transform body and mind.
 The remaining facilities at the resort will remain temporarily closed.

-Guests need to continue practising good hygiene, wear mandatory protective face masks and practise social distancing.
+Guests need to continue practicing good hygiene, wear mandatory protective face masks and practice social distancing.
 Any guest with the advised symptoms of fever, flu or respiratory problems will be asked to consult a health care professional immediately.